dfigat/Generic-Portlet/README.md

   * for "text" type: JSON string value or JSON number value
   * for "list" type: JSON array of strings or numbers
   * for "radio" type: JSON array of strings or numbers
-* NAME_OF_PARAMETER: uniqe name of parameter (name must be single word e.g. use _ as separator beetwen words)
+* NAME_OF_PARAMETER: unique name of parameter (name must be single word e.g. use _ as separator between words)
 * DISPLAY: parameter named shown for user in request pop-up